SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/01-Spring-Data.md

 **Convention over configuration** is a widely used design pattern with the purpose to reduce the decisions that a developer should make during his work.

-Its idea is that if you follow the conventions a given framework has you won't need to describe every decision in your code.
+Its idea is that if you follow the conventions a given framework has you willnott need to describe every decision in your code.

 For instance, if you have a **Student** object in the application, it corresponds to the **students** table in the database.